 Date: Monday, May 4th, 12-1:30pm PST / 3-4:30pm EST

-In Part 1, presenters will share how they offer virtual services with families impacted by domestic violence during the COVID-19 pandemic.
-Panelists will discuss equity and safety issues in telehealth counseling.
-They will share what it takes to create safer virtual environments with children and adult survivors of domestic violence and abusive partners.
+In Part 1, presenters shared how they offer virtual services with families impacted by domestic violence during the COVID-19 pandemic.
+Panelists discussed equity and safety issues in telehealth counseling and shared what it takes to create safer virtual environments with children and adult survivors of domestic violence and abusive partners.

 Presenters: Neena McConnico, Child Witness to Violence Project | Lisa Nitsch, House of Ruth | Jessica Nunan, Caminar Latino

 Part 2: Advancing Collaboration during COVID-19 to Protect Children and Families

 Date: Thursday, May 14th, 12-1:30pm PST / 3-4:30pm EST